C18H24O2/boot2root/writeups/writeup1/README.md

 only one life good luck !!
 Have a nice day!
 ```

 This is a classic **binary bomb** challenge, often found in reverse engineering exercises.
 The binary contains several stages that must be defused one by one by providing the correct input.
-If the input is incorrect, the program “explodes” (usually by exiting or displaying a failure message).
+If the input is incorrect, the program "explodes" (usually by exiting or displaying a failure message).

 ---